-Throughout its long history, Ebenezer Baptist Church, located in Atlanta, Georiga, has been a spiritual home to many citizens of the "Sweet Auburn" community.
-Its most famous member, Martin Luther King, Jr., was baptized as a child in the church.
+Throughout its long history, Ebenezer Baptist Church, located in Atlanta, Georgia, has been a spiritual home to many citizens of the "Sweet Auburn" community.
+Its most famous member, Rev. Martin Luther King, Jr., was baptized as a child in the church.
 After giving a trial sermon to the congregation at Ebenezer at the age of 19 Martin was ordained as a minister.
-In 1960 Dr. King, Jr. became a co-pastor of Ebenezer with his father, "Daddy" King.
+In 1960 Dr. Martin Luther King, Jr. became a co-pastor of Ebenezer with his father, Rev. Martin Luther King, Sr., know as "Daddy" King.
 He remained in that position until his death in 1968.
-As a final farewell to his spiritual home Dr. King, Jr.'s funeral was held in the church.
+As a final farewell to his spiritual home Dr. Martin Luther King, Jr.'s funeral was held in the church.

 In 2001, thanks to a Save America's Treasures Grant and the contributions of many individuals and corporations, the National Park Service began the restoration of historic Ebenezer Baptist Church.
-The restoration will be completed in two phases.
+The restoration was completed in two phases.

-Phase I included design and installation of major systems including, electrical, heating and air conditioning, and fire suppression.
-Structural repairs were made to the roof system and the historic exterior Ebenezer sign was repaired and lit for the first time since 1990.
+Phase I included design and installation of major systems including, electrical, heating, and air conditioning, and fire suppression.
+Structural repairs were made to the roof system and the historic exterior.
+The Ebenezer sign hanging over the entrance was repaired and lit for the first time since 1990.
 A chair lift was installed to provide accessibility to the sanctuary.
 The funding for Phase I involved a private and public partnership and cost $1,885,000.